clapinton/Blog/_posts/2016-04-28-dynamic-page-content-using-google-tag-manager.markdown

 ## What is Google Tag Manager

 I won't dwell too much on it.
-Suffice to say, it's a neat little free tool from Google (probably in Beta, because Google) where you can fire scripts from a GUI dashboard.
+Suffice to say, it's a neat little free tool from Google (probably in Beta, because Google) where you can, among other things, configure scripts to be fired on your website based on specific triggers, all from a GUI dashboard.
 It's powerful, yet very easy to work with.
 Even the debugging is great.
 Google has <a href="https://www.youtube.com/watch?v=6s33_E-UhHQ" target="_blank">a nice video</a> which showcases basic usage.
 You should definitely watch if you've never worked with GTM.

 Now to the fun stuff.

 ## Configuring GTM

-For my first test, I decided to use our new free product (data repo for public datasets), which we needed to link to our paid offers.
-We could sprinkle some generic messages around, but let's be a bit smarter and target a lead's use case.
+For my first test, I decided to use our new free product (a data repo for public datasets), which we needed to link to our paid offers.
+We could sprinkle some generic messages around, but let's be a bit smarter and target a lead's specific use case.

-In our case, filtering a list of datasets is not rendered on the client side (each filter has a unique URL), so we can look at the URL and know exactly what type of datasets you're looking at.
-From there, we can display a message that is more likely to resonate with you.
+In our product, filtering a list of datasets means a new URL gets generated, so we can look at the URL and know exactly what type of datasets you're looking at.
+From there, we can select a message to be displayed that is more likely to resonate with you.
 If you set the filter for retail data, we'll display a message regarding a retail-related project.
 Same thing for HR, telecom, insurance etc, pretty much like a smart ad.
 That makes much more sense than a generic "Let us help you with your project."

 Yes, I could ask engineering to implement that through php, but then I wouldn't be able to make quick edits whenever I wanted.
 GTM gave much more flexibility to do that, with a relatively simple flow:

-* ask engineering to set up a hidden, blank and already styled div on every page I wanted to serve the ad to.
+* ask engineering to set up a hidden, blank and already styled div on the template page I wanted to serve the ad to.
 It's a one-time set up, so I wouldn't be consuming their time with my requests going forward;
 * on GTM, set up a trigger depending on the page URL, so it fires only on filtered pages (they always start with `/dataset?`);
 * set up a variable to parse the URL parameter;
 * set up a tag with a `switch case` to cover all use cases, or one tag for each use case (I'm going with the former);